vistadataproject/documents/Submissions/README.md

 Format | Detail
 --- | ---
 PDF | Portable Document Format.
-A non-editable fixed document.
-For historical purposes only.
+A fixed, non-editable document.
+For historical documents only.
 HTML | Hypertext Markup Language.
 Web browser compliant format.
 MD | Markdown.
 Industry standard for collaboration and version-control of documents and artifacts.
 Is the required format for all project deliverables.
 Date | YYYY-MM-DD